SlackΒΆ

 Connecting SlackΒΆ

-When installing Robusta, run robusta gen-config and follow the prompts.
+When installing Robusta, run robusta gen-config and follow the prompt to create a Slack API key.
 This will use our official Slack app.

 Note: Robusta can only write messages and doesn't require read permissions.

-Alternatively, generate a key by running robusta integrations slack and set the following Helm values in your generated_values.yaml:
+You can also generate a Slack API key by running robusta integrations slack and setting the following Helm values in your generated_values.yaml:

 sinks_config: